alansemenov/data-toolbox-app/README.md

 The Content Studio widget allows you to:
 - Generate and manage your <b>content exports</b>.

-Starting from version 2.0.0, help dialogs are present to give you more information about each functionality.
+Starting from version 2.0.0, help dialogs will be present to give you more information about each functionality.

 ## Releases and Compatibility